Doc077/melonly-core/README.md

 }
 ```

-Since we class has been declared as injectable, we can type-hint controller constructor to get injected services.
+Since the class has been declared as injectable, we can type-hint the controller constructor to get injected services:

 ```ts
 import { UserService } from './user.service'